intelsdi-x/snap-plugin-collector-libvirt/README.md

 * Author: [Marcin Spoczynski](https://github.com/sandlbn/)

+This software has been contributed by MIKELANGELO, a Horizon 2020 project co-funded by the European Union. https://www.mikelangelo-project.eu/
 ## Thank You
 And **thank you!** Your contribution, through code and participation, is incredibly important to us.